Final report for FNC19-1173

-New City Farm is a 3 acre vegetable farm and has been in operation since 2012.
-We have been a sustainable grower (using organic practices while not being certified) since the farm started.
+New City Farm is a 3-acre vegetable farm and has been in operation since 2012.
+We have been sustainable growers (using organic practices while not being certified) since the farm started.

 - Research and record the yield per acre of three intercropping systems: broccoli/lettuce, sweet potatoes/onions, and winter squash/garlic

 - Determine return on investment for each of the intercropping pairings by recording materials and labor expenses, and comparing market value to the yield recorded for each separate pairing

 - Produce a digital document outlining the spacing and timing of each intercropping system along with two short videos documenting project results